 Combine the following in a small bowl or pint jar:

-- 1 Tablespoon allspice berries (only whole allspice berries work here; ground allspice will be entirely too sharp and bitter)
+- 1 tablespoon allspice berries (only whole allspice berries work here; ground allspice will be entirely too sharp and bitter)

-- 1 Tablespoon coriander seeds
+- 1 tablespoon coriander seeds

-- 2 bay leaves, crumbled
+- 2 bay leaves (dried and crumbled)